- Primary Subject: Best sim racing wheel bases for PC and consoles

 Boasting 15Nm of torque, direct drive feedback, and next to no latency, this wheel base is a consistent performer, race after race.
 It features Fanatec's exclusive FluxBarrier technology too, which is designed to improve motor efficiency and smoothness.

-Construction-wise, it's made from diecast aluminum with a CNC-machined finish, giving it a durable base in which to harness all that power.
-It's compatible with the PS4, PS5, and PCs as well, making it relatively versatile and a great all-round performer for its midrange price.
+Construction-wise, it's made from die-cast aluminum with a CNC-machined finish, giving it a durable base in which to harness all that power.
+It's compatible with the PS4, PS5, and PCs as well, making it relatively versatile and a great all-around performer for its midrange price.

 TL;DR - Reasons to Buy